haiquangtran/DesignPatterns/README.md

 ###### Observer Pattern
 * Defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

+###### Decorator Pattern
+* The Decorator Pattern attaches additional responsibilities to an object dynamically.
+* Decorators provide a flexible alternative to subclassing for extending functionality.

+###### Factory Pattern
+* The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory method lets a class defer instantiation to subclasses.